 If you can't find Galangal, go for ginger root, don't let that stop you!

 So, how to make yellow curry paste?
 The answer is easy, most of the job happens in the supermarket, amazon, or ethnic store, buying the ingredients, and the rest happens in only two steps.

 Start grinding the dry spices in a coffee grinder or immersion blender.
 You can also use a mortar and pestle.

 Secondly and lastly, add the rest of the ingredients and blend until you have a thick but smooth paste.

 Hint: If you are using a jug blender, you may need help it adding some liquid.
-If you use the curry paste right away, you can add some coconut milk to this recipe.
+If you use the curry paste immediately, you can add some coconut milk to this recipe.